What is Patient Safety Event Reporting?

 Background

-There is no straight line from admission to discharge as patients are impacted by all the blowing whirlwinds; i.e., interactions with multiple healthcare professionals and navigation through thousands of process steps that create fertile ground for defects and errors.
-Organizations must embrace the complexity and execute well-designed, targeted and coordinated care to mitigate patient risk and harm.
-A first step is appropriately categorizing patient safety data and delving below the surface to reveal fractured systems and processes.
+There is no straight line from admission to discharge as patients are continuously impacted by all the blowing whirlwinds; i.e., interactions with multiple healthcare professionals and navigation through thousands of process steps that create fertile ground for defects and errors.
+To mitigate patient risk and harm, healthcare organizations must embrace this complexity and execute well-coordinated, targeted care.
+A critical first step is accurately categorizing patient safety data to reveal fractured systems and processes that may otherwise remain hidden.

 How to Categorize Patient Safety Data